-Use the Bandwidth to specify whether you want to get the images from the camera in HiRes or LoRes by default.
-The values (frame rate, image size and image quality) used for HiRes and LoRes connections as set in Bandwidth Settings.
+Bandwidth: Select whether you want to get the images from the camera in HiRes or LoRes by default.
+The values (frame rate, image size and image quality) used for HiRes and LoRes connections are set in section Bandwidth Settings for MOBOTIX IoT Cameras and in section Connection Settings for MOBOTIX MOVE cameras.